Alison's Birthday

-Alison's Birthday is a 1981 Australian horror film, written and directed by Ian Coughlan, produced by the Australian Film Commission, Fontana Films and the Seven Network, and starring Joanne Samuel, Lou Brown, Bunney Brooke, John Bluthal, and Vincent Ball.
+Alison's Birthday is a 1981 Australian supernatural horror film, written and directed by Ian Coughlan, produced by the Australian Film Commission, Fontana Films and the Seven Network, and starring Joanne Samuel, Lou Brown, Bunney Brooke, John Bluthal, and Vincent Ball.
 It follows a teenage girl who finds herself the subject of a sinister ritual planned to take place on her 19th birthday.

 Plot

 Sixteen-year-old Alison Findlay, along with two of her female classmates, Chrissie and Maureen, play with a ouija board.
 During the session, Chrissie apparently becomes possessed by an entity claiming to be Alison's father, warning her that something bad will occur on her 19th birthday.
 Moments later, a bookcase collapses on Chrissie, killing her.

 Nearly three years later, Alison has her boyfriend Pete accompany her to their hometown for her 19th birthday.
 Alison returns to the home of her Aunt Jenny and Uncle Dean, both of whom raised Alison from infancy after her parents died in a car accident.
 Near their home, Alison discovers a large stone construct in the woods resembling Stonehenge.
 Uncle Dean tells Alison the construct was built by the home's previous owner, who was an enthusiast of ancient history.
 Later that night, Alison is awoken in bed by a strange elderly woman whom she does not know.
 Her Aunt Jenny informs Alison that the woman is Alison's 103-year-old Grandmother Thorne, whom she has never met.

 Dean and Jenny take an immediate dislike to Pete, and make numerous attempts to keep him away from Alison.
 However, Pete remains persistent in visiting her.
 To prevent him from returning, Dean and Jenny drug Alison, causing her to fall ill, and summon a false doctor to diagnose her.
 The imposter physician prescribes that she stay home and avoid visitors.
 That night, Pete breaks into the home to rescue Alison, but is stopped by the doctor and Dean who subdue and drug them both.
 Jenny and Dean manage to coach the inebriated Alison into telling the police that Pete has been stalking her, causing him to be arrested.